 About another 45 minutes up the mountain is Big Bear.
 Big Bear is more accessible to the public, so you can rent a boat there in the summer.
 It’s also at a higher elevation, so you can go skiing there in the winter.
 Since it is farther away, it might be a bit much for the day, but it’s possible!

-First of all, Palm Springs is pushing it for a day trip.
+First of all, Palm Springs is pushing it for a day trip from Los Angeles.
 On a great day it would be about two hours to get there, but depending on where in the city you’re coming from and what time you leave, it could take whole lot longer.

 That being said, Palm Springs is an iconic town that’s always worth a visit.
 Its mid-century modern buildings and tall palm trees set against the desert mountains are classic.